prplecake/jphotos/README.md

 * add `--all` to watch HTML templates
 * add `--excludeDir data` so gin doesn't rebuild after a photo upload

+***Note:** I've had issues attempting to `go get` gin from within jphotos, so I'd recommend installing gin from outside the project directory.*

 [gin]: https://github.com/codegangsta/gin